Contents of this Section:

 outcome of an investigation or review.
 Administrative leaves must be

-approved by the Assistant Vice President for Human Resources.
+approved by the Associate Vice President for Human Resources.

 In choosing the appropriate action, the University may consider any